afeldman/yml2utx/README.md

 # Yml2utx

-A FANUC robot contoler software makes it possible to change the program language according to the system language.
+A FANUC robot contoller software makes it possible to change the program language according to the system language.
 Sadly FANUC uses a own language code.

 I build this project to make it more easy for me building dictionaries.
 FANUC calls the files .UTX To use the .UTX use the ktrans compiler to make a .TX file.
 The .TX file can load into the controller.